-- Style: What type of binding to request on the printer.
-This includes Stapled, Glued, Stitched, etc. - Side: On which side the binding occurs, such as Bottom, Left, top, etc. - Location: The location of the binding, such as Saddle, Side, Corner, etc. - Angle: If the binding should be done horizontally, vertically, or at an angle. - Item count: When certain binding styles are selected which require multiple items (such as Stapled or Stiched), use the Count option to specify the number of items the printer should use, or select Default to let the printer decide how many items to use. - Area: [TBD] - Hole making group: - Number of holes: When certain binding styles are selected which require the printer to create holes in the paper, use this drop-down to select the number of holes that should be created, or use Default to let the printer decide. - Pattern Catalog ID: When the Number of Holes is not the default in the option above, use the drop-down to select the Pattern Catalog ID for the hole making.
+- Binding group: - Style: What type of binding to request on the printer.
+This includes Stapled, Glued, Stitched, etc. - Side: On which side the binding occurs, such as Bottom, Left, top, etc. - Location: The location of the binding, such as Saddle, Side, Corner, etc. - Angle: If the binding should be done horizontally, vertically, or at an angle. - Item count: When certain binding styles are selected which require multiple items (such as Stapled or Stiched), use the Count option to specify the number of items the printer should use, or select Default to let the printer decide how many items to use. - Area: The area where the binding can be applied. - Hole making group: - Number of holes: When certain binding styles are selected which require the printer to create holes in the paper, use this drop-down to select the number of holes that should be created, or use Default to let the printer decide. - Pattern Catalog ID: When the Number of Holes is not the default in the option above, use the drop-down to select the Pattern Catalog ID for the hole making.